Lispl-Wicht/Portaclish/emacs-sbcl-windows.md

 * (quit)
 ```

-8.At the *command prompt*, we enter this line
+8.At the *command prompt*, we enter this line:

 ```
 >move .sbclrc ..\..
 ```

 9. With the *file explorer*, we navigate to ```C:\Users\YourUserName``` and open
    ```.sbclrc``` with the ```notepad``` editor.